Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Extended Related Work

 \section{Extended Related Work}

-\paragraph{Faithfulness evaluation.} A growing body of work measures whether intermediate rationales reflect a model's latent computation rather than post-hoc justifications. \citet{turpin2023language} document that chain-of-thought (CoT) explanations can be unfaithful to the model’s internal beliefs, motivating explicit faithfulness tests.
-Complementary efforts introduce diagnostics and metrics for faithfulness and causal alignment between reasoning traces and predictions \citep{lanham2023measuring}.
-Our evaluation protocol adopts this lens: we treat step-level supervision as meaningful only to the extent it tracks causally-relevant computation.
+A growing body of work measures whether intermediate rationales reflect a model's latent computation rather than post-hoc justifications. \citet{turpin2023language} document that chain-of-thought (CoT) explanations \citep{wei2022chain} can be unfaithful to the model's internal beliefs, motivating explicit faithfulness tests \citep{jain2019attention, jacovi2020towards}.
+Complementary efforts introduce diagnostics and metrics for faithfulness and causal alignment between reasoning traces and predictions \citep{lanham2023measuring, atanasova2023faithfulness}.
+Our evaluation protocol adopts this lens: we treat step-level supervision as meaningful only to the extent it tracks causally-relevant computation \citep{pearl2009causality}.

-\paragraph{Process supervision and step-level feedback.} Process supervision trains models with feedback on intermediate steps rather than (or in addition to) final answers. \citet{uesato2022solving} provide early evidence on math problem solving that step-level rewards can outperform outcome-only signals. \citet{lightman2023let} formalize scalable process feedback and show that verifying intermediate steps reduces compounding errors.
+Process supervision trains models with feedback on intermediate steps rather than (or in addition to) final answers.
+Early work on scratchpads \citep{nye2021show} demonstrated the value of intermediate computation. \citet{uesato2022solving} provide early evidence on math problem solving that step-level rewards can outperform outcome-only signals. \citet{lightman2023let} formalize scalable process feedback and show that verifying intermediate steps reduces compounding errors.
+Related work on bootstrapping reasoning \citep{zelikman2022star} shows iterative refinement can improve reasoning quality.
 Our CSR framework follows this tradition but differs by \emph{automating} the intervention and providing training-time guarantees rather than relying on manual, post-hoc review.

-\paragraph{Inference-time verification and neurosymbolic checks.} Beyond training, several works validate reasoning \emph{at inference time}.
-In particular, inference-time search with scaled self-verification generates multiple candidate chains and applies lightweight verifiers to select a faithful answer~\citep{zhao2025samplescrutinize}.
-While effective, these methods remain reactive and post-hoc; by contrast, CSR aims to proactively shape the model’s internal computation during training so that generated traces are verifiable \emph{by construction}.
+Beyond training, several works validate reasoning \emph{at inference time}.
+LINC introduces a neurosymbolic verification layer that checks candidate derivations before committing to an answer \citep{olausson2023linc}.
+Other inference-time approaches include chain-of-verification \citep{dhuliawala2023chain}, tree of thoughts \citep{yao2023tree}, and ReAct \citep{yao2022react}.
+While effective, these methods are reactive and post-hoc; CSR instead aims to proactively shape the model's internal computation during training so that generated traces are verifiable \emph{by construction}.